StefanZander/lecture_notes/kg/lecture/marp/rdf.md

 - RDF can be used to create **meta data annotation frameworks** for Web resources

 ::: footnotes
-Source: Adapted and complemented from https://www.slideshare.net/soeren1611/knowledge-graph-introduction (use this source for additional slide content)
+Source: Adapted and complemented from https://www.slideshare.net/soeren1611/knowledge-graph-introduction
 :::